pboyer/nomial/README.md

 ### Calling

-The API is a single function that returns the roots given the polynomial coefficients.

 ```typescript
 // The coefficients are stored in order of increasing exponent so this polynomial corresponds to
 // -7412 - 1505x - 20x^2 - 10x^3 + 2x^4 + x^5